Alp-0zturk/final/Readme.md

 To find files that cause error you can create the docs subfolder inside project modules and generate documentation for each project subfolder. <br />

-:warning: To be able to create documentations the project has to be running without errors.
 Python documentation tutorial video: https://www.youtube.com/watch?v=BWIrhgCAae0&list=PPSV <br />

 Sphinx official page: https://www.sphinx-doc.org/en/master/usage/installation.html <br />